 - Motoring – Car Tests, Driving Simulation

 For now let’s start with entertainment, knowledge, commerce, and the specific application applied to psychological type therapies of how mental states can be affected by interaction between virtual reality and hypnotherapy.
 We’ll tackle the others at a later date.

-For a useful site that looks at each of the VR application in-depth, see these pages at VRS.org.uk
+For a useful site that looks at each of the VR application in-depth, see this page at virtualrealityrental.com